What do the As and Bs in bond credit ratings mean for investors

+As volatility persists, allocating to fixed income can help build a resilient and diversified portfolio.
 US Treasuries, mortgage-backed securities (MBS) and investment grade (IG) bonds have low volatility and – more importantly – low or even negative correlation to stocks.
-Allocating to fixed income can help build a resilient and diversified portfolio.

 Different correlations to Australian equities

-Yield can still be found, but may require an unconstrained approach to identify the best investing ideas.
+Yield^^ can still be found, but may require an unconstrained approach to identify the high-conviction investing ideas.
 There are various types of bonds globally and they react differently to market changes such as interest rate movement and economic cycle.
-When managed properly, this could also mean added diversification in portfolios if alternative asset classes are included.
+When managed properly, this could also mean added diversification^ in portfolios if alternative asset classes are included.

 Rich or cheap valuation on: